 Ear Length Bob

-The bob cut became very popular in the 1920s as many women took the bold step of cutting their long hair.
-As the name suggests, ear length bobs are shorter bobs that end just under the ear.
-Ear length bob is usually matched with a thick fringe.
+The bob cut became popular in the 1920s as many women took the bold step of cutting their long hair.
+As the name suggests, ear-length bobs are shorter bobs that end just under the ear.
+The ear-length bob is usually matched with a thick fringe.

 Classic Sophisticated Curls